Silent Bugs in Deep Learning Frameworks: An Empirical Study of Keras and TensorFlow

 \subsubsection{Notion of Silent Bugs}

-When asked, without providing any definitions, whether participants were familiar with the notion of \enquote{silent bugs}, a majority ($\textbf{56,3 \%}$) replied yes.
-This shows that the term is acknowledged by the community even though it might not be widely used.
-Unanimity of the respondents ($\textbf{97,1\%}$) found our definition of \enquote{silent bugs} to be meaningful.
+When asked, without providing any definitions, whether participants were familiar with the notion of \enquote{silent bugs}, a majority ($\textbf{56.3 \%}$) replied yes.
+This shows that the term is understood by the community even though it might not be widely used.
+The unanimity of the respondents ($\textbf{97.1\%}$) found our definition of \enquote{silent bugs} to be meaningful.
 Hence, the way we defined the term seems to be relevant.
-We note some comments mentioning that a) warning messages might not be really considered as silent or b) program hanging could not be considered as silent.
-In the case of (a), while warning messages return something to the user, we considered them to be silent as they do not break program compilation.
-Moreover, as they do not stop the program, there is no stack trace to indicate the source of the warnings which might lead the user not to consider them for the current problem (if noticed).
-For (b), we chose to reject program hangs because they are easily noticeable by the user (since the program does not end).